|

 large pillars of stone, Ann, in a state of

-shock, is rushed out and secured to the
+shock, is rushed out and secured to this

 sacrificial altar ...
 Back